TheFixers/node-honeypot-client/README.md

 Deployment
 ----------
-To deploy, from the project's root directory, use the command <code>npm build</code>.
+To deploy, from the project's root directory, use the command <code>webpack</code>.
+Also, to compile the sass, use the command <code>gulp sass</code>.
 This will compile all JS and dependencies into `bundle.js` in the `dist/` folder.
-This will also run the `gulp sass` task.
 From here, just point your browser to `./dist/index.html`.

 Contributions
 -------------
-I would love for other people to contribute to this and see what kind of cool functionality we could get going.
-All work must be done on branches and pull requests can be moderated by admins. :)
+I would love for other people to contribute to this.
+All work should be done on feature-specific branches and pull requests will be moderated by admins. :)

 #### General workflow
 * `git branch <new branch>`